8BallAhmed/GraduationProject/MachineLearning/README.md

 flask run
 ```

-the server now will work on localhost port 7070
+the server now will work on  port 5000 locally

 ## Endpoints
 [***POST***] - https://127.0.0.1:5000/predict